 IV.
 Guiding Your Trip

-There need never be bad trips.
-They may feel light-hearted, they may feel heavy, the may feel easy or they may feel complicated.
+There need never be “bad trips”.
+Trips may feel lighthearted, they may feel heavy, they may feel easy, or they may feel complicated.
 Always approach a psychedelic experience with the assumption that the experience will be a positive one for you.
 Spend some time visualizing the general type of experience you want to have - it will likely become a self-fulfilling prophecy.
 If you want to have a fun, recreational experience, just focus on having that type of experience, and set the stage accordingly with a nice sunny day, upbeat music and lively friends.
 But also be prepared to embrace a more complicated experience, without viewing it as bad.
 Learn from every experience and use it for personal growth and mental cleansing.

-For well prepared people, who take an appropriate dose, in a well prepared setting, challenging trips are very rare.
-Despite best preparation, some trips may be more challenging than others.
-The best way to avoid a challenging experience is to understand: 1) there is extremely low risk of long-term negative physical or psychological problems associated with LSD (zero reported in thousands of clinical studies); and 2) most people find that they are able to guide their experience to where they want it if they have the right tools.
+For well-prepared people, who take an appropriate dose, in a carefully curated setting, challenging trips are very rare.
+Despite the best preparation, some trips may be more challenging than others.
+The best way to avoid a challenging experience is to understand: 1) there is an extremely low risk of long-term negative physical or psychological problems associated with LSD (zero reported in thousands of clinical studies); and 2) most people find that they are able to guide their experience to where they want it if they have the right tools.

 Unlike many drugs, on LSD most people can choose to change their mental state if they find themselves to be in a challenging emotional place.
 The first thing to do if you experience something emotionally challenging that you want to stop is to change things up: go someplace with a lot of light (preferably sunlight), put on new music, talk with a new person about a new topic of conversation, etc.

-It's important to note that emotional swings are virtually inherent in LSD experiences.
+It's important to note that emotional swings are inherent in LSD experiences.
 Crying is absolutely normal, as is laughter... often within minutes of each other.
-Many people find LSD an effective time to process emotional pain, and do self-work.
-And most people find that even if they start down the path of looking deeply into painful areas of their life, they can quickly stop that process by deciding they have had enough and changing things up... more light, different music etc. Attention spans are short on LSD - use this to your advantange.
+Many people find LSD to be an effective time to process emotional pain, and do self-work.
+And most people find that even if they start down the path of looking deeply into painful areas of their life, they can quickly stop that process by deciding they have had enough and changing things up... more light, different music, etc. Attention spans are short on LSD - use this to your advantage.

 Interacting with others

 Remember to give your partner space if they request it (physical or emotional) or support if requested.
 LSD experiences can vary radically between people.
-Avoid the temptation to try to change your partner's emotional state unless they request the change (or respond affirmatively if you ask them if they would like help changing their headspace).
+Avoid the temptation to try to change your partner's emotional state unless they request the change (or respond affirmatively if you ask them if they would like help to change their head space).

 V. After Care